 Street-style clothing is by far the most distinctive type of winter outfit on our list.
 At its core, streetwear is all about expression and personal flair.
 No clothes are off-limits, and no outfit is forbidden.
 You have full rein to choose whatever you want to mix and match.

-You can give yourself a rugged look edge with militaristic, functional pieces, go laid-back with a fluffy, oversized jacket, or throw on varsity-style jacket for that classic, cool-kid energy.
+You can give yourself a rugged look edge with militaristic, functional pieces, go laid-back with a fluffy, oversized jacket, or throw on a varsity-style jacket for that classic, cool-kid energy.
 Whether it’s a leather shirt, sweatpants, tactical boots, or bold graphic layers—just make sure you’re wearing what you like.

 Streetwear encourages individuality like no other style.
 Be a rainbow man or an all-black ninja—it’s totally your call.
 Keep experimenting with different combinations until you find something you’ll want to wear forever.